ThymeChrystal/ctf-writeups/GeneralNotes/printf.md

   return 0;
 }
 ```
-This prints out the offset parameter number followed by the contents at that parameter, interpreted as a hexadecimal integer:
+This prints out the offset parameter number followed by the contents at that offset, interpreted as a hexadecimal integer:
 ```
 $ gcc -m32 no-args-x.c -o no-args-x
 $ ./no-args-x